SachinAgarwal1337/Php-reflection-deflector/README.md

 <br>
 #### get{Property};
 **Description:** same as get() but dynamically gets the value of the property.
 This is not Chainable Method.<br>
-{property} Can mt any valid Public/Private/Protected property of the reflected Class Object.
+{property} Can be any valid Public/Private/Protected property of the reflected Class Object.